alexconst/alexconst.github.io/technical/packer.md

     ├── virtualbox.sh
     └── vmware.sh
 ```
 The `packer_variables.sh` was created to make the template a bit more flexible and cleaner.
+This way you can also share the template without having to share credentials.

 # Debian preseed files explained